Congress saves the Internet — again

-June 25, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement blasting the Senate Commerce Committee for rejecting by a 5-19 vote an amendment to the Dotcom Act by Sen. Ted Cruz (R-Texas) that would have required Congressional approval of any relinquishment of the Internet Assigned Numbers Authority (IANA) to the Internet Corporation of Assigned Names and Numbers (ICANN):
+Oct.
+2, 2015, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement in response to Congress continuing to defund the transition by the National Telecommunications and Information Administration (NTIA) of the Internet Assigned Numbers Authority (IANA) functions to the Internet Corporation for Assigned Names and Numbers (ICANN):

 Attachments: